Damarkevich/foodgram-project-react/README.md

-# Final training project: foodgram - а service where you can share your recipes and look for others..
+# Training project: foodgram - а service where everyone can share recipes.

-## Working progect can be found here:
+## Working project can be found here:
 http://158.160.49.18

 Admin panel: